Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 *subtheme: competition vs cooperation*

 ## Plot
 This is a united world in which there is no longer any wars.
-Peace is maintain by throgh the CNS league -- a sport in which Cybervator fight eachother harness a technology called Cyber.Beast.
+Peace is maintain by throgh the CNS league -- a sport in which Cybervator fight each other harness a technology called Cyber.Beast.
 These Cyber.Beast allow them to perform breathtaking speed, backbreaking/bone crushing strength and unique abilities that defy belief.

 Max participates in the CNS as well but as a crewman.
 His resposibilities is to aid the Cyebrvators that compete in this league.
 However this is not enough for him.
 Max wants to be a fighter as well the only problem is that Max he doesn't have a tail.